ajfigueroa/pug-bot/README.md

 An automation framework for repetitive dev tasks

+**Note** This is not actively maintained as I don't need to use it too much at FB.

 # Background

 There were a lot of tasks that I found myself repeating during dev work.